MistaTechE/School-Project-customize-HTML-UI/src/main/java/Evan/EvansREADME.md

 -----------------------------------------------------------------------------------------------------------------------
 1.

-file name:
+file name: OutsourcedPartForm.html

-line number:
+line number: 33-37

-prompt:
+prompt: Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts or more than the maximum number of parts.

-change:
+change: Added error messages

 -----------------------------------------------------------------------------------------------------------------------